Skip to main content

 “When is your train?”
 I heaved a sigh of relief.

 I remember as a child, the second one in the family, Baba always reminded me to follow in my brother’s footsteps.
 His guidance was supposed to be the compass of my life.
-Maa, who had no knowledge or care for the outer world, would try to indulge in all of us equally and treat us the same.
+Maa, who had no knowledge or care for the outer world, would try to indulge all of us equally and treat us the same.
 She expected us to share our thoughts and fears with her, even though those were quite alien problems to her.
 And Thamma?
-She picked her favourites perhaps the day we were born.
+She picked her favourites, perhaps the day we were born.
 She doted on Dada, for he was the firstborn, heir to the family.
 She doted on our only sister, for she was the daughter of the house.
 And I, the ignored middle child, had to work my way up to become her favourite.
-But soon, as I grew older, my days and experiences, in years more than actually revolved around the sun, I discovered that I was probably more different than Dada as I thought I would be.
+But soon, as I grew older, my days and experiences, in years more than actually revolved around the sun, I discovered that I was probably more different from Dada than I thought I would be.
 First, I felt guilty, as any child would, because we all try to fit in.
 Then, I was frustrated as my efforts to fit in were overlooked by my flaws.
 Then, I rebelled.
 First, it was Baba who tolerated my different outlook on life.
-Taken after your mother He often said.
+Taken after your mother, He often said.
 Then, it was Dada.
 This was my very first of many rebellions against him.
 But I guess when you are family, you have both the right and the security to speak your mind to them before you do so out in the world.
-Dada was no less than a father figure to us and as much as we respected and feared him, I was glad I spoke up that day and perhaps gladder that he gave in to my plan even though I am pretty sure he didn’t understand me.
+Dada was no less than a father figure to us, and as much as we respected and feared him, I was glad I spoke up that day and perhaps gladder that he gave in to my plan, even though I am pretty sure he didn’t understand me.

 Comments